 Funded by the Robert Wood Johnson Foundation, offers nurses help to quit tobacco use as well as national and international programs to equip nurses to become champions, lead nursing and professional organizations, participate in academic centers and other partners to enhance nursing involvement in all aspects of tobacco control.

 Nurses for Smokefree Aotearoa manages this web link in collaboration by AUT University and the Ministry of Health in Manatu Hauora, New Zealand aimed at providing education and resources to New Zealand nurses to assist in delivering effective smoking cessation interventions.

 AMERICAN PSYCHIATRIC NURSES ASSOCIATION and are registered in the U.S. Patent and Trademark Office as trademarks of the American Psychiatric Nurses Association.
-The American Psychiatric Nurses Association is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+The American Psychiatric Nurses Association is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.